Root system: Definitions and examples

 As a first example, consider the six vectors in 2-dimensional Euclidean space, R^{2}, as shown in the image at the right; call them roots.
 These vectors span the whole space.
-If you consider the line perpendicular to any root, say β, then the reflection of R^{2} in that line sends any other root, say α, to another root.
+If you consider the line through the origin perpendicular to any root, say β, then the reflection of R^{2} in that line sends any other root, say α, to another root.
 Moreover, the root to which it is sent equals α + nβ, where n is an integer (in this case, n equals 1).
 These six vectors satisfy the following definition, and therefore they form a root system; this one is known as A_{2}.

 Definition

 Let E be a finite-dimensional Euclidean vector space, with the standard Euclidean inner product denoted by $(\cdot,\cdot)$.
 A root system $\Phi$ in E is a finite set of non-zero vectors (called roots) that satisfy the following conditions: